Connect with others who understand.

 Written by Emily Wagner, M.S.

-Prurigo nodularis (PN), also known as nodular prurigo, is an inflammatory skin condition that causes intense itching, which leads to scratching and picking.
-This constant scratching causes hard, raised bumps (known as nodules or picker’s nodules) to form on the skin.
-These nodules then become itchy, causing the skin to break and potentially become infected.
+Prurigo nodularis (PN), also called nodular prurigo, is a chronic (long-term) inflammatory skin condition that causes severe itching.
+The intense itch often leads to scratching and picking, which can cause hard, raised bumps (called nodules or picker’s nodules).
+These nodules can become even itchier, leading to broken skin and sometimes infection.

-PN may be associated with other systemic (affecting the entire body) medical conditions, such as:
+Prurigo nodularis may occur alongside other systemic (whole-body) medical conditions, such as:

 • Psoriasis